ArctosDB/documentation-wiki/_how_to/How-to-Create-or-Edit-Content-on-the-Arctos-Wiki.markdown

 title: How To Create or Edit Content on the Arctos Wiki (DEPRECATED)
 layout: default_toc
 ---
 This file has been deprecated.
-See instead: How-to-Contribute-and-Edit-Content-to-Arctos-Handbook-and-Documentation.markdown
+See instead: How-to-Contribute-Content-to-Arctos-Handbook (https://github.com/ArctosDB/documentation-wiki/blob/gh-pages/_how_to/How-to-Contribute-Content-to-Arctos-Handbook.markdown)

 There are two kinds of content on the Arctos wiki site:
 * Documentation, which describes specific data tables and/or types and defines data fields